jiayizx/jiayizx.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a ~~first~~ second-year PhD student in the Khoury College of Computer Sciences at Northeastern University.
-I am advised by Prof. [Weiyan Shi](https://wyshi.github.io/) and a member of the [CHATS Lab](https://wyshi.github.io/group.html).
+I am a ~~first~~ second-year PhD student in the Khoury College of Computer Sciences at Northeastern University advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
+I am also a member of the [CHATS Lab](https://wyshi.github.io/group.html).

 Previously, I was an undergraduate student at University of Michigan (UMich), with a honors major in Computer Science and two minors in Mathmatics and Linguistics.
 I was fortunate to be advised by Prof. [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) at [LAUNCH Lab](https://launch.eecs.umich.edu/).
 I was also privileged to work closely with Prof. [Zhijing Jin](https://zhijing-jin.com/home/).